 Maintaining your CPF

-In order to maintain the IAF CertifiedTM Professional Facilitator (CPF), you must:
+In order to maintain all levels of the IAF CertifiedTM Professional Facilitator (CPF), you must:

 - Be a current member of the International Association of Facilitators (IAF);